khakhalin/notes/keywords/pydantic.md

 # Validators

-It is possible to validate fancier propertis of an object hierarchy by using validator magic:
+In `pydantic.v1` it was possible to validate fancier propertis of an object hierarchy by using validator magic:
 ```python
 from pydantic import validator